 Once we’ve gone through all of the stages, we either wake up or come close to waking up, and then start over again until the alarm goes off.

-So what does this have to do with the dreaded 4 month sleep regression we were talking about originally?
+So what does this have to do with the baby 4 month sleep regression help we were talking about?

 Well, newborn sleep only have 2 stages; stage 3 and REM, and they spend about half their sleep in each stage.
 But at around the third or fourth month, there is a reorganization of sleep.
 As they embrace the 4-stage method of sleep that they’ll continue to follow for the rest of their lives.